 Once you’ve done this, make a list of all of the review sites that pop up on the first page or two of the search results.
 This is important because there may be niched or local sites that are important only in your geographic area or specialty and you don’t want to miss these!

 Another way is to dig into Google Analytics.
 Here you can see how people are finding your site.
 It’s possible that at least a few site visitors have gotten to your website through a review site; add these to your list as well.

 You’re almost done with step one!
 All that’s left is to check your list against our list.
-For a full list of every physician-centric review and listing site you should be a part of, read our article “The Six Best Directories for Doctors and How to Take Advantage of Each One.”
+For a full list of every physician-centric review and listing site you should be a part of, read our article “The Six Best Directories for podiatrists and How to Take Advantage of Each One.”

 Step Two: Do Some Recon

 With your list in hand, visit your medical practice’s page on each of the review sites.
 Have you claimed the listing?
 How does your page look?
 Is it missing information?
 Have you added images?
 Is your profile image a professional headshot or your practice’s logo?
 If not, it’s time to claim your listing and make it as robust as possible.
 It’s especially important that your name, address, and phone number are identical on each site.
 If any of these are off by even one number, there’s a good chance you’re missing out on new patients.

 Now that you’ve claimed all of your listings—most are simple and free to claim—you need to take a closer look at any reviews you’ve gotten.
 If the reviews were written a year or less ago it’s a great idea to respond to each review; good or bad.
 To help you respond to negative reviews we’ve written a helpful article, “Your Medical Practice Got a Bad Review: Here’s the Best Way to Respond.”